stoicfart39/ummarchive/documentation/match.md

 To match the camera, we need to know where the in-game camera needs to sit to reproduce that framing.
 Pressing the L button during gameplay prints the camera's live X, Y, Z position and rotation to the bottom-left of the screen.

-**_IMPORTANT:_** If you are already familiar with SM64's engine, you'll know that it has differences from Blender's camera system; YZ is flipped, Y axis sign is inverted, and pitch is stored differently.
-Those have been accounted for on the display, and this guide will refer to position and rotation with Blender's camera system.

 Put Mario in the same place as in the reference (or as close to the same place as possible) and rotate the camera until it matches.
 If the camera is being stubborn, center it, and slowly move perpendicular to the area center to